jayakrishna99/Payment-service/IMPLEMENTATION_SUMMARY.md

 ## 🎯 Executive Summary of Deep Review

-### Overall Implementation Status: **~30% Complete**
+### Overall Implementation Status: **~45% Complete** (Updated from 30% after comprehensive code review)

-This comprehensive deep review examined **every route file** in the Hyperswitch codebase and compared it against the PaymentService implementation.
+This comprehensive deep review examined **every file** in the PaymentService codebase and compared it against the Hyperswitch reference implementation.
 The review covered:

 - ✅ **All 70+ route modules** in `hyperswitch/crates/router/src/routes/`
 - ✅ **All API endpoints** defined in `app.rs` route definitions